Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

    />
  </figure>

 A C API includes all of the details that are expressed in a C header, including full function signatures, macros, typedefs, and inline functions.
 It also includes the header itself.

-A C ABI includes all of the _symbols_ — the variables and function declarations — exposed in a header like `Python.h`.
-A symbol in the ABI corresponding to a C API function holds the name of the function, the number of arguments, the types of the arguments, and the type of the value returned by the function, if any.
+A C ABI covers everything a compiled binary needs to correctly call into a library: the _symbols_ the library exports and the _memory layout_ of the data the two sides exchange.
-Many variables exposed in C headers are C structs, so the layout of these structs is also part of the corresponding ABI.
-The layout of the struct is the order and types of all of the members of the struct.
+A symbol is just a name — like `PyDict_GetItemRef` — that the linker resolves to the address of that function's implementation.
+Crucially, nothing about the function's signature is encoded in the binary: the caller must have been compiled against a header that declared the right argument and return types.
+Struct layouts — the order, size, and offset of every field — are likewise baked into both binaries at compile time.
+This is why ABI mismatches are so nasty: nothing fails at link time; the code simply reads the wrong bytes at runtime.

-Notably, the a C ABI does _not_ include things that _are_ in the C API.
+A C ABI does _not_ include things that _are_ in the C API.
 This includes all items that are particular to the conventions of the C language or the C preprocessor like [macros](<https://www.cs.yale.edu/homes/aspnes/pinewiki/C(2f)Macros.html>), [typedefs](https://en.wikipedia.org/wiki/Typedef), and [inline functions](<https://en.wikipedia.org/wiki/Inline_(C_and_C%2B%2B)>).
 The Python ABI also doesn't depend on the names of the function arguments: all it cares about is how to store and lay out the instances of different types exposed in a C API in memory.